-In March 2020, a bill passed the New Jersey Senate that may change the way that accident injury claims are handled, and liberate space from an otherwise clogged court system.
+In March 2020, a bill passed the New Jersey Senate that may change how accident injury claims are handled and liberate space from an otherwise clogged court system.

-The bill, S-2429, paves the way for those who have been injured in an accident that was not their fault to make informed decisions about their medical care.
+The bill, S-2429, paves the way for those injured in an accident that was not their fault to make informed decisions about their medical care.
 It also allows them to use informed discernment to decide how to proceed with an accident claim or personal injury lawsuit.

-Bill S-2429 requires that insurance providers disclose the coverage limits of their client’s auto insurance policies upon documentation-accompanied request by an accident victim’s attorney, in order that those seeking damages for injuries for which the insured client was responsible can make informed decisions about how to move forward with injury claims and medical care.
-According to the bill, a representative attorney must provide a request for disclosure to the liable party’s insurance provider, and include the police report with all associated information and name and last known address of the insured party.
-The insurance company then has 30 days to respond in writing disclosing the policy limits of that client’s policy.
+Bill S-2429 requires that insurance providers disclose the coverage limits of their client’s auto insurance policies upon documentation-accompanied request by an accident victim’s attorney so that those seeking damages for injuries for which the insured client was responsible can make informed decisions about how to move forward with injury claims and medical care.
+According to the bill, a representative attorney must provide a request for disclosure to the liable party’s insurance provider and include the police report with all associated information and the name and last known address of the insured party.
+The insurance company then has 30 days to respond in writing, disclosing the policy limits of that client’s policy.
 The bill, having been passed by the Senate, has been sent to the Assembly for consideration.

 A victim who does not have information on the liable party’s insurance limits is faced with numerous potential barriers to full recovery.

-The first, as discussed, is that they may seek medical care for which the responsible party may not be able to pay, given their insurance limits.
+As discussed, the first is that they may seek medical care for which the responsible party may not be able to pay, given their insurance limits.
 To have to choose whether to undergo a restorative medical procedure based on the available funds is not fair, but it is currently the state of the insurance system.
-Another potential barrier is that a person who files an accident claim against the liable party’s insurance company, upon learning (later) that the party does not have the coverage to fully compensate damages, would then need to circle back around and file a claim with their own insurance company under their Uninsured Motorist policy.
+Another potential barrier is that a person who files an accident claim against the liable party’s insurance company, upon learning (later) that the party does not have the coverage to compensate damages fully, would then need to reevaluate and file a claim with their own insurance company under their Uninsured Motorist policy.
 If the injury victim had information on the state of the liable party’s policy coverage before the claim or lawsuit was filed, they would be able to file these two claims jointly, saving themselves time and having the information they need to make informed decisions regarding their medical care at imperative points early on in their injury, when such decisions may need to be made.

 Retain an Experienced Bucks County Personal Injury Attorney Today